Existence of principal values of some singular integrals on Cantor sets, and Hausdorff dimension: The stopping time argument

 Let $M$ be a big positive integer to be chosen later.
 We replace $(a_n)_{n=0}^\infty$ by the non-increasing sequence $b_n=C\max_{m\geq n}a_m$, where $C$ is as in inequalities \eqref{eq2}, \eqref{eq3} and \eqref{eq7}, which now read

 and

 We plan to define a sequence of stopping time conditions.
 At each step a family of stopping time squares will arise, which is going to be the family $\F_{n}$ in Lemma \ref{hungerford} (Hungerford's lemma).
+The first stopping time is special and its goal is to have a family of squares with relatively large $|S_Q|$ for each square $Q$ in the family.

 The first stopping time condition is